 Humor Web Humor What Does ROFL Mean?
-How to understand and use this abbreviation Share PINTEREST Email Print Web Humor Memes Funny Videos Holiday Humor By Paul Gil is a writer who is also known for his dynamic internet and database courses and has been active in technology fields for over two decades. our editorial process Paul Gil Updated April 05, 2020 If you've ever seen the letters ROFL in a humorous text message or chat room, you might wonder what it means.
+How to understand and use this abbreviation Share PINTEREST Email Print Web Humor Memes Funny Videos Holiday Humor By Paul Gil Technology Writer and Developer University of Alberta Northern Alberta Institute of Technology Paul Gil is a tech expert, writer, and educator known for his dynamic internet and database courses and articles. our editorial process Paul Gil Updated April 05, 2020 If you've ever seen the letters ROFL in a humorous text message or chat room, you might wonder what it means.
 ROFL Stands for: Rolling on the Floor Laughing How ROFL Is Used If someone types ROFL, it means they found something incredibly funny.
 Other acronyms that denote laughter include ROFLMAO ("rolling on the floor, laughing my a** off) and LOL ("laughing out loud).
 Like most internet jargon, the expression is not suitable for initial business dealings.
 It is best to use ROFL in personal texting, email, online chatting, or in exceptional circumstances where a business acquaintance has become a friend.
 Both uppercase and lowercase versions of ROFL (rofl) mean the same thing and are perfectly acceptable.
 Examples of ROFL Usage Example 1: (User 1) Oh, man, my boss just came to my cubicle.
 I was so embarrassed because I had my favorite gossip magazine open on my screen.
 (User 2) ROFL!
 Did you cover the screen?
 LOL!
 (User 1) I didn't have time!
 I just nodded thoughtfully and tried to look businesslike.
 ROFL!
 Example 2: (User 1) Haha!
 I've got a good one.
 ROFL!
 (User 2) What?
 (User 1) Did you hear about the new corduroy pillows?
 They're making headlines everywhere!
 (User 2) ROFL!
 BWAHAHA Origins of the Modern ROFL Expression ROFL likely developed on the heels of LOL and its variant LMAO ("laughing my a** off").
 LOL has been around a while, even predating the World Wide Web.
 The acronym was found on early internet sites in UseNet and Telnet.
 The ROFL expression, like LOL, LMAO, and many other online expressions and web lingo, is part of online conversation culture.
 Unusual and customized language is a way for people to build more cultural identity through speech and playful conversation.
 Expressions Similar to ROFL PMSL (P*ssing Myself Laughing) ROFLMAO (Rolling on Floor Laughing My A** Off) ROFLCOPTER (Rolling on Floor Laughing, Turning Like a Helicopter) LULZ (variation of Laughing Out Loud) LOL (Laughing Out Loud) LMAO (Laughing My A** Off) LULZ (Laughing Out Loud variant) BWAHAHA (Boisterous laughter) MWAHAHA (Mimicking vigorous laughter) Capitalizing and Punctuating Web and Text Abbreviations Capitalization is a non-concern when using text abbreviations and chat jargon.
 Use all uppercase (ROFL) or all lowercase (rofl) letters, and the meaning is identical.
 Proper punctuation is similarly a non-concern with most text message abbreviations.
 For example, the acronym for "too long, didn't read" can be TL;DR or TLDR.
 Both are acceptable.
 Never use periods (dots) between your acronym letters; it would defeat the purpose of being a shortcut.
 For example, you would never spell ROFL as R.O.F.L., nor would you write T.T.Y.L. instead of TTYL ("talk to you later").
 Recommended Etiquette for Web and Text Jargon When tempted to use jargon in messages, evaluate who your audience is, if the context is informal or professional, and then use good judgment.
 If you know someone well and it is a personal and informal communication, then absolutely use abbreviations.
 On the flip side, if you are just starting a friendship or professional relationship, avoid abbreviations until you've developed a relationship rapport.
 If messaging in a professional context with someone at work, or with a customer or vendor outside your company, avoid abbreviations altogether.
 Spelling out full words shows professionalism and courtesy.
 It is much smarter to err on the side of being too professional at first, and then relax your communication over time organically.